A new determinant for the $Q$-enumeration of alternating sign matrices: A generalised -enumeration

 One could extend the above proof to the calculation of the leading coefficient of $f_{n,k}(x,q)$ for arbitrary positive $k$ where we order the monomials $x^a q^b$ with respect to the reverse lexicographic order of $(a,b)$.
 However the leading coefficient of $f_{n,k}(x,q)$ will not be equal to $\pm 1$ for $k \neq 1$.\\

 It seems that the polynomial $f_{n,k}(x,q)$ is for general $k$ irreducible over $\mathbb{Q}[x,q]$.
-While this appears to be impossible to prove, Theorem \ref{thm: second root} implies that $p_{n,k}(x)$ is maximal in $f_{n,k}(x,q)$, i.e., there exists no non-trivial polynomial $p^\prime(x) \in \mathbb{Q}[x]$ dividing $f_{n,k}(x,q)$.
-For small values of $k$ on the other side we could prove a closed product formula of $f_{n,k}(x,q)$ which was already suggested to exist in \cite{Fischer18}.
+While this appears to be difficult to prove, Theorem \ref{thm: structural thm} implies that $p_{n,k}(x)$ is maximal in $f_{n,k}(x,q)$, i.e., there exists no non-trivial polynomial $p^\prime(x) \in \mathbb{Q}[x]$ dividing $f_{n,k}(x,q)$.
+For small values of $k$ on the other side we could prove a factorisation of $f_{n,k}(x,q)$ which was already suggested to exist in \cite[pp. 559]{Fischer18}.

 \begin{prop} The function $f_{n,k}(x,q)$ has in the special case for $k=0,1$ the form

 where $F_{n}(x,q)$ is a polynomial in $x$ and $q$ over $\Q$. \end{prop}